You have the right to request access to your personal data held by Newman University.

 Via MyNewman you can update your permanent address and contact address, personal email address, phone numbers and accommodation type.

 You can also access your personal data on Moodle / Mahara, Turnitin, Panopto / MyCareers / Library self-serve kiosk and the E-store.
+You can self-access any of your personal data held in Microsoft Teams and Channels that you are a member / owner of and you can self-access any Teams chats that you are part of.

 If you are a current member of staff the best way to access your staff profile, including special category data is to log onto iTrent.